 Seeds started in pots should be kept moist until germination occurs.
-Germination may occur as quickly as one month or take up to one year, but is most often accomplished within a 3 month timeframe.
+Germination may occur as quickly as one month or take up to one year, but is most often accomplished within a three month time frame.

 Well drained soil and adequate watering, combined with appropriate fertilization ensure a low care beauty wherever it may be planted.